 Should I Sue for Sexual Harassment in Federal or State Court?

 When it comes to sexual harassment claims, federal anti-discrimination law sets the baseline of legal rights and remedies.
-In addition, some states have anti-discrimination laws that go beyond the federal baseline that:
+Some states have anti-discrimination laws that go beyond the federal baseline in one or more of the following ways:

 - Apply to more employers and employees